 Contributions to Inherited Traditional IRAs.
-Except for employer retirement plan-to-Inherited IRA rollovers, qualifying Inherited IRA-to- Inherited IRA transfers and rollovers, and certain recharacterized contributions from Inherited Roth IRAs, no other contribution types are allowed to be contributed to transfers and followers, and certain recharacterized contributions from inherited Roth IRAs, no other contribution types are allowed to be contributed to the Inherited IRA, unless defined as allowable under the Code or regulations and allowed by the Trustee's policies Spouse beneficiaries, nonspouse beneficiaries, and see-through trust beneficiaries (that qualify as a designated beneficiary) may roll over eligible assets from a deceased participant's qualifying employer retirement plan(s) to this Inherited IRA.
-Rollovers to this Inherited IRA by a spouse beneficiariey may be rolled over either directly or indirectly.
-Nonspouse beneficiaries and see-through trust beneficiaries (that qualify as designated beneficiaries) must be sent directly from the plan administrator to the Inherited IRA.
-Trustee, Qualifying employer retirement plans include gualified plans (or a 404k) plans or profit sharing plans.
-Indirectly.
-Nonspouse beneficiaries and see-through trust beneficiaries (that qualify as designated beneficiaries) must be sent directly from the plan administrator to the Inherited IRA Trustee.
+Except for employer retirement plan-to-Inherited IRA rollovers, qualifying Inherited IRA-to- Inherited IRA transfers and rollovers, and certain recharacterized contributions from Inherited Roth IRAs, no other contribution types are allowed to be contributed to transfers and rollovers, and certain recharacterized contributions from Inherited Roth IRAs, no other contribution types are allowed to be contributed to the Inherited IRA, unless defined as allowable under the Code or regulations and allowed by the Custodian's policies Spouse beneficiaries, nonspouse beneficiaries, and see-through trust beneficiaries (that qualify as a designated beneficiary) may roll over eligible assets from a deceased participant's qualifying employer retirement plan(s) to this Inherited IRA.
+Rollovers to this Inherited IRA by a spouse beneficiary may be rolled over either directly or indirectly.
+Nonspouse beneficiaries and see-through trust beneficiaries (that qualify as designated beneficiaries) must be sent directly from the plan administrator to the Inherited IRA Custodian.
 Qualifying employer retirement plans include qualified plans (e.g., 401(k)) plans or profit-sharing plans), governmental 457(b) plans, the Federal Thrift Savings Plan, 403(b) arrangements, and 403(a) arrangements.
 Amounts that may not be rolled over include any RMDs (including hypothetical RMDs) and certain other ineligible amounts.
-If a potential overpayment has been directly rolled over to an Inherited IRA, the Inherited IRA owner may be able to contest the plan sponsor's recouping such overpayment to determine whether it is proper.
-While the Inherited IRA owner contests the efforts to recoup, the IRA Trustee will usually retain the contested assets pending the outcome of the recoupment effort.
-If the payment is found to be an overpayment, such overpayment will be paid to the distributing employer retirement plans.
+If a potential overpayment has been directly rolled over to an Inherited IRA owner may be able to contest the plan sponsor's recouping such overpayment to determine whether it is proper.
+While the Inherited IRA owner contests the efforts to recoup, the IRA Custodian will usually retain the contested assets pending the outcome of the recoupment effort.
+If the payment is found to be an overpayment, such overpayment will be paid to the distributing employer retirement plan.
+A wrongful IRS levy of assets from an Inherited IRA, plus the interest on such amount that is returned to the taxpayer, may be rolled over to an Inherited